 Ah, the 80s.
 The decade when even respected veteran actors like Mike “Mannix” Connors got in on the slasher craze.
 But Connors wasn’t going to get chased around on Halloween or hacked up by a guy in a hockey mask.
-He did it on his own terms, by producing the 1985 “mystery” Too Scared To Scream himself…and simply copycatting Hitchcock’s Psycho concept while completely exploiting every gay stereotype possible.
+He did it on his own terms, producing the 1985 “mystery” Too Scared To Scream himself…and simply copycatting Hitchcock’s Psycho concept while completely exploiting every gay stereotype possible.

 There are loads of those, including one on Halloween!
 The holiday isn’t specifically mentioned, but trick or treaters and costumes are cleverly integrated into a scene right before the best body drop of all.